How This Course Works

 Before you write the hypothesis: spend 30 minutes with Perplexity (an AI search engine that answers questions with cited sources).
 Ask it to find the top 5 user complaints about existing solutions in your niche, citing reviews from G2 and Capterra (the two big business-software review sites).
 Use the exact vocabulary from real complaints in your hypothesis blanks.
 If nobody is complaining about the problem anywhere online, the hypothesis is already in trouble.

 You have: a Founding Hypothesis.
-You walk away with: 10 Mom Test interview transcripts + a validated problem statement + a 2-hour clickable prototype tested with 5 people.
-Time: ~2-3 weeks full-time.
+You walk away with: 10 Mom Test interview transcripts + a validated problem statement + a clickable prototype tested with 5 people.
+Time: ~3-5 weeks full-time - booking the 10 interviews is the long pole (Lesson 2.3 plans 2-4 calendar weeks for that step alone).

 | Step | What You Do | Key Tool |